bruceravel/demeter/documentation/Athena/analysis/diff.rst

 group list.
 The difference spectrum will be plotted, optionally along with the data and standard used to make the subtraction.
-The form of the difference spectrum – μ(E), normalized μ(E), and derivative or second derivative of μ(E) – is selected from the menu labeled “Form”.
+The form of the difference spectrum – μ(E), normalized μ(E), and derivative or second derivative of μ(E) – is selected from the menu labeled :quoted:`Form`.
 The multiplier is a scaling factor that can be applied to the standard before subtraction.